Other Sites |

 about her Saviour the Lord Jesus whenever she had the opportunity..
 Among the tributes

-received last week were two from people who became missionaries because of Bertha, one of
+received at her funeral were two from people who became missionaries because of Bertha, one of

 whom came to know the Lord through her.